XavierTan06/dig-com-board/README.md

 ## Report
 - Consider how long term maintenance/ownership/administration of app will be conducted.
 - Note limitations of app background picture, distortion etc for non-optimised display sizes (eg non-mobile formats).

+## Recently completed
+- Change from modal nickname-prompt, to an additional form field for name.
+Once keyed in for first time, subsequently have the name as placeholder in the field.
+- Landing page "find out more" expandable/dropdown/show hidden text thingy.